NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/Multivariate_Functional_Shape_Data_Analysis_and_Distributed_learning/README.md

 ## Progress and Next Steps
 - Adding the new models of deep learning in the web system
+- Developing distributed learning to increase the accuracy of the models
 - Exploring blockchain technology that decentralize the management, make the data provenance tracable, increase robustness and availability and improve security and privacy.

 <!--Add pictures and links to videos that demonstrate what has been accomplished.-->